rsanlop/Untitled-Dating-Sim/intellij/doc/design.md

 participant ": UI" as ui
-participant ": Game System" as game participant ": Map" as map participant ": CharacterList" as character participant ": MinigameList" as minigame participant ": Ending screens" as ending
+participant ": Game System" as game participant ": Map" as map participant ": Character" as character participant ": Minigame" as minigame participant ": Ending screens" as ending